csernazs/misc/docs/python_programming_guide.md

 ## Intro

-Despite the title, this document is mainly about how I write python code, which principles I use, and what I think about a well written code.
+Despite the title, this document describes how I write python code, what principles I use, and what I think about a well written code.
+This is solely my own thinking and in its current form, it is nothing to do with others.

 ## Users

 Every code should take the users, and the usage into consideration.
 For example there's a different approach between a publicly facing website vs a script which is used by just a few users.
 Code quality, test coverage, etc, can vary between these cases.
+Every code which is written should focus on their users, to improve their quality of living to make their life easier, not harder.

 ## Structure of a python program